Seven reasons why you can’t help but love Arsenal hero Ian Wright

 — BBC 606 (@bbc606) October 9, 2016

 At some point we can’t quite establish, Wright became somewhat of a fashion icon.
-Well, icon may be taking it a little too far, but he pulls off outfits that even some of the most brave among us wouldn’t attempt.
+Well, icon may be taking it a little too far, but he pulls off outfits that we can only wish we were brave enough to attempt.